Lala Mustafa Pasha: Life

 Following his succession of Semiz Ahmed Pasha as Grand Vizier, in the final three months of his life, he occupied the post from 28 April 1580 until his death.
 He is buried in the courtyard of the Eyüp Sultan Mosque in Istanbul.
 His tomb was designed by Ottoman architect Mimar Sinan.

 Death

-Lala Mustafa Pasha died in 1580 in Constantinople due to his old age or a heart attack.
-He was succeeded by the famous Albanian Koca Sinan Pasha.
+Lala Mustafa Pasha died in 1580 in Constantinople due to old age or a heart attack.
+He was succeeded as Grand Vizier by the famous Albanian Koca Sinan Pasha.

 Issue

 Lala Mustafa Pasha was the second husband of Hümaşah Sultan, Ottoman princess, daughter of Şehzade Mehmed and granddaughter of Sultan Süleyman I and Hürrem Sultan.
 They married on 25 August 1575.
 By her, he had a son: